-- an approved backwater valve; or - a sump pump and sump pit; or
+- an approved Backwater Valve; or

+- a sump pump and sump pit; or

-- a rain barrel(s); or
+- a Rain Barrel(s); or

 - an eavestrough extender(s); or

 - a sanitary sewer lateral liner; or

+- a Private Storm Sewer Connection; or

 - a combination of any of the above.

 (2) The maximum amount of the subsidy payable with respect to each type of preventative device is established by Council from time to time and up to a maximum amount available for the year.
-The maximum amounts for the 2018 and 2019 calendar years are outlined below.
+The maximum amounts for the 2021 calendar year are outlined below.

-Type of Preventative Device Subsidy % of costs Maximum Subsidy Amount Backwater Valve 75% \$1500 Sump Pit / Pump 75% \$1875 Eavestrough Extender (max of 4 per property) 100% \$10 per extender Rain Barrel (max of 2 per property) 50% \$60 per barrel Lateral Lining 50% \$1100
+Type of Preventative Device Subsidy % of costs Maximum Subsidy Amount Backwater Valve 75% \$1,500 Sump Pit / Pump 75% \$1,875 Eavestrough Extender (max of 4 per property) 100% \$10 per extender